-In response to the Covid-19 outbreak, Calpe implemented its disaster recovery plan.
-At the date of this document, Calpe and Artex personnel are all working remotely; a situation that we anticipate may continue for some time.
-However, there has been no material impact on Calpe's system of governance.
+In response to the Covid-19 outbreak, Calpe implemented its business continuity plan.
+At the date of this document, Calpe and Artex personnel are working remotely where appropriate, in line with local guidelines and requirements, a situation that we anticipate may continue for some time.
+We have also been in regular contact with our lead insurers, MGA business partners and claims handlers, and client service continues to be maintained.
+There has been no material impact on Calpe's system of governance.